bjackman/locali-ci/README.md

    mechanism then there would be no need for this since you'd just modify the configuration to adopt the error reporting, and in that case the cache would be invalidated anyway.
- - Support other resources than worktrees and "tokens".
-Could e.g. be used for dev servers.
  - Support saving artifacts so the user can reuse or analyze them later.
  - Fix output format, probably have to implement a pager in `ratatui`.
  - Support bailing out more quickly if the worktree teardown is too slow.